AnnaNikitaRL/EVA/README.md

 python experiment.py
 ```
 ### Parameters and some differences from the original article
 We ran experiments primarly on atari environments, such as "BreakoutNoFrameskip-v4" and "AtlantisNoFrameskip-v4".
 We used EpisodicLifeEnv, FireReset or NoOpReset and MaxAndSkipEnv wrappers from OpenAI.baselines.
 We did not use four parallel agents like in original work.
 We also limit the size of experience replay to 400k.
 Other than that, we tweeked a little bit some parameters: greedy exploration rate (&varepsilon;) decay rate, Adam learning rate.
-Most of the parameters were kept the same as in the original article.<\br>
+Most of the parameters were kept the same as in the original work (Section 9 Atari Experiment Details).</br>

 ### Results
 As a benchmark we have used DQN of exactly the same atchitecture and hyperparameters.
-The only difference is that in DQN, weighting parameter for non-parametric Q-value, &lambda; equals 0. <\br>
+The only difference is that in DQN, weighting parameter for non-parametric Q-value, &lambda; equals 0. </br>
 Also, we implemented